-Each of the Postgraduate Diploma in Public Policy (exit) awards are aligned with the Master of Public Policy (MPP), including specialisations, programs learning outcomes.
+Each of the Postgraduate Diploma in Public Policy (exit) awards are aligned with the Master of Public Policy (MPP), including Concentrations, programs learning outcomes.
 However, for a Postgraduate Diploma in Public Policy (exit) award, the program learning outcomes have been developed and aligned to meet the Level 8 requirements of the Emirates Qualifications Framework.

-The Postgraduate Diploma in Public Policy programs are exit awards only from the Master of Public Policy, including specialisations, degree programs.
+The Postgraduate Diploma in Public Policy programs are exit awards only from the Master of Public Policy, including Concentrations, degree programs.
 Students who intend to exit from a Master of Public Policy program with a Postgraduate Diploma in Public Policy (exit) award, must meet the admission requirements which are required for entry into the Master of Public Policy (MPP) program(s).
-The Admission requirements are stated in the general admission requirements detailed in the Graduate Admissions Criteria Policy (P-REG-101) and at Section 4.3.4.1.1. in this Graduate Academic Catalog above.
+The general admission requirements are detailed in the Graduate Admissions Criteria Policy (P-REG-101) and at Section 4.3.4.1.1.
+(Full Admission) and Section 4.3.4.2.1 (Conditional Admission) in this Graduate Academic Catalog above.